Open Bible Data Home About News OET Key

 Parallel EXO 26:23

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Exo 26:23 ©

-OET-LVAnd_two frames you_will_make for_corners the_tabernacle in/on/at/with_rear.
+OET-LVAnd_two_of frames you_will_make for_corners_of the_tabernacle in/on/at/with_rear.

 UHBוּשְׁנֵ֤י קְרָשִׁים֙ תַּעֲשֶׂ֔ה לִמְקֻצְעֹ֖ת הַמִּשְׁכָּ֑ן בַּיַּרְכָתָֽיִם׃

-(ūshənēy qərāshīm taˊₐseh liməquʦˊot hammishəⱪān bayyarkātāyim.)
+(ūshənēy qərāshīm taˊₐseh liməquʦˊot hammishkān bayyarkātāyim.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And you shall make two frames for the back corners of the Dwelling.
+ULTAnd you shall make two frames for the back corners of the Dwelling.

-UST Make two frames for the rear corners of the sacred tent.
+USTMake two frames for the rear corners of the sacred tent.

-BSB and two frames for the two back corners of the tabernacle,
+BSB[and] two frames for the two back corners of the tabernacle,

 OEBNo OEB EXO book available